vinnAnony/project-mate/README.md

 # ProjectMate

-A web app to help in management of an organization - especially software dev team, to manage project, invoicing and payments.
+A web app to help in management of an organization - to manage project, invoicing and payments.

 ## Features